DaveTrost/about-me/README-ROCK-PAPER-SCISSORS.md

 ## Javascript 01

-- enable computerized throw ... cycle active style across elements and then stop by applying selected style
+- enable computerized throw ... cycle active style across elements and then stop by applying selected style ...
+DAMN BUT THIS WAS NOT EASY!!!
-- click on any user-side icon to enable computer's throw
+- click on any user-side icon to enable computer's throw ...
+AND THIS DIDN'T PAN OUT AT ALL!!!

 ## TDD